JdeRobot/BehaviorMetrics/_pages/quick_start/quick_start.md

 We additionally have some pretrained brains that you can use in Behavior Studio to illustrate how it works.
 Find them in the [brains zoo](/quick_start/brains_zoo/).

+If you'd like to train your own brain, we provide you the [datasets](/quick_start/datasets).

 To run the application with GUI (Graphic User Interface) just run:

 ```bash